-It is mandatory under the Local Government Act that Council records it performance using these specific measures.
+It is mandatory under the Local Government Act that Council records its performance using these specific measures.

-Level of Service Performance Measures Current Performance 2013/14 Performance Target: Years 1 to 3 (2015 - 2018) Performance Target: Years 4 to 10 (2019 - 2025) The transportation network is safe for all users in Westland District Road safety: The change from the previous financial year in the number of fatalities and serious injury crashes on the local road network, expressed as a number 19 Less than the previous year Less than the previous year The surface condition of roads in Westland is of good quality Road condition: The average quality of ride on a sealed local road network, measured by smooth travel exposure 96% <90% <90% Residents are satisfied with the standard and safety of Councils unsealed roads New measure 50% of residents are satisfied with Councils unsealed roads 50% of residents are satisfied with Councils unsealed roads The surface condition of roads in Westland is maintained to a high standard Road maintenance: The percentage of the sealed local road network that is resurfaced 8% >7% >7% Footpaths are maintained in good condition and are fit for purpose Footpaths: The percentage of footpaths within a territorial authority district that fall within the level of service or service standard for the condition of footpaths that is set out in the territorial authority's relevant document (such as its annual plan, activity management plan, asset management plan, annual works program or long term plan) New measure 75% 75% Response to service requests are dealt with promptly Customer service requests: The percentage of customer service requests relating to roads and footpaths to which the territorial authority responds within the time frame specified in the long term plan.
-New measure Within 2 working days of submission Within 2 working days of submission
+Level of Service Performance Measures Current Performance 2013/14 Performance Target: Years 1 to 3 (2015 - 2018) Performance Target: Years 4 to 10 (2019 - 2025) The transportation network is safe for all users in Westland District Road safety: The change from the previous financial year in the number of fatalities and serious injury crashes on the local road network, expressed as a number 19 Less than the previous year Less than the previous year The surface condition of roads in Westland is of good quality Road condition: The average quality of ride on a sealed local road network, measured by smooth travel exposure 96% >90% >90% Residents are satisfied with the standard and safety of Council's unsealed roads New measure 50% of residents are satisfied with Council's unsealed roads 50% of residents are satisfied with Council's unsealed roads The surface condition of roads in Westland is maintained to a high standard Road maintenance: The percentage of the sealed local road network that is resurfaced 8% >7% >7% Footpaths are maintained in good condition and are fit for purpose Footpaths: The percentage of footpaths within the district that fall within the level of service or service standard that is set out in Council's transportation activity management plan New measure 90% 90% Response to service requests are dealt with promptly Customer service requests: The percentage of customer service requests relating to roads and footpaths to which the territorial authority responds within two working days of submission.
+New measure 100% 100%

-Public benefits An effective, efficient transportation network provides a way to move people, goods and services around the District.
+Public benefits An effective, efficient transportation network provides a way to move people, goods and services around the district.
 Good local roads provide the link to other transportation links, like cycleways, wharves, ports, rail and airports and are vital for economic development.
-Private benefits 100% benefit to road users with all people in the District using the roads at some stage.
-Significant benefits also accrue to industry and tourists, both from overseas and other parts of New Zealand, and in recognition of this - subsidies from the New Zealand Land Transport Agency will be employed where possible.
+Private benefits 100% benefit to road users with all people in the district using the roads at some stage.
+Significant benefits also accrue to industry and tourists, both from overseas and other parts of New Zealand, and in recognition of this subsidies from the New Zealand Land Transport Agency will be employed where possible.